 Pipe Insulation Under the Couch To Catch Toys and Treats

 I mostly avoid writing about tips and tricks, since it’s only one small step from there to what my friend Debbie calls, “Throwing sh*t against the wall”-style dog training.
 You know, seeing problem behaviors as solvable with “one weird trick.”
-I trust and support trainers who seek to understand the science and apply it consistently and systematically, and generally not those who have a set of tricks, a pat answer, or a protocol.
+Or trying eight weird tricks with the hope of finding the one.
+I trust and support trainers who seek to understand the science and apply it consistently and systematically, and not those who have a set of tricks, a pat answer, or a protocol.

 The tip is that you can buy foam pipe insulation, which comes in various sizes, and stick it strategically under your furniture to prevent treats and toys from rolling underneath.
 Like in this photo.

 The space on the right is where the couch leg is, so there’s not really a gap in the barrier.
 Sorry if that bugs the compulsive people.
-Here’s the original article I saw—the author’s version is neater.
-Here’s an even more visually satisfying example for you crafty types.
+The original article I got the idea from is gone now.
+But here’s a visually satisfying example for you crafty types.

 It worked fabulously well for the couch with 100% efficacy.
 Somewhat less so on the piano since treats still went behind it at times, but I’m sure handier people than I could figure that one out, too.